gcatbiobank/GCAT_panel/README.md

 ## 2 Merge callers

-Code to merge variant callers for each GCAT individuals and SV type.
+Code to merge variant callers for each GCAT individual and SV type.

 ## 3 Merge samples